Mathematical biology

 Overall Course Objectives

 The course is an introduction to mathematical modelling of biological systems.
-It will enable the student to evaluate, develop and apply simple dynamical population models.
+It will enable the student to evaluate, develop and apply simple dynamical population models to living systems, both in industrial settings (bioreactors or aquaculture) or in free-living natural populations.

 See course description in Danish